 - Install adequate lighting by doorways and along walkways

-Your fitness status can dramatically affect your risk of falling.
-Strong muscles and bones, good vision, and mental sharpness all play a role in keeping you from taking a tumble.
+A senior's fitness status can dramatically affect their risk of falling.
+Strong muscles and bones, good vision, and mental sharpness all play a role in keeping seniors from taking a tumble.

-- Discuss with your physician any health conditions that can increase your risk of falling, such as heart problems that can make you lightheaded, or diabetes that can cause numbness in your feet
+- Discuss with your (or your loved one's) physician any health conditions that can increase the risk of falling, such as heart problems that can lead to lightheadedness, or diabetes that can cause numbness in the feet

-- Have your medications reviewed periodically – some have side effects that can make you tired or dizzy
+- Have medications reviewed periodically – some have side effects that can cause fatigue or dizziness

 - Adopt a physical activity regimen with balance, strength training, and flexibility components

-- Have your eyes checked annually, or more often if you have any vision problems
+- Have eyes checked annually, or more often if there are any vision problems

 Many of these recommendations are simple, while others are more involved and potentially costly.
 If needed, you or your family members may be able to obtain help from community programs or senior organizations.